mattshiel/MathAttack/README.md

 # The Math Attack

-Blast aliens away in this fun math-themed shooter for Windows devices!
+Blast aliens away in this fun math-themed shooter for the Universal Windows Platform!

 [![](https://i.imgur.com/9Dai8JV.png)]()

 The Math Attack is a take on classic overhead shooters!

-Developed for Windows Devices.
+It is a Universal Windows App designed for use with all Windows devices except for the XBox.

+---

 ## Prerequisites

-**You must have a computer with a minimum of Visual Studio 2017 installed**
+**You must have a computer with a minimum of Visual Studio 2017 installed.**

-**If you have a Mac you will need Paralells or a hardware virtualizer of your choice to run Visual Studio 20xx**
+**If you have a Mac you will need Parallels or a hardware virtualizer of your choice to run Visual Studio 20xx.**

 ## Installation